Evoenergy complies with the Australian Energy Regulator’s ring-fencing guidelines to operate fairly in contestable markets.

 restricting access of other participants in contestable markets to the services provided by the network business, or providing access on less favourable terms to their related businesses.

-Evoenergy has an information sharing protocol that explains how access to confidential information is facilitated.
+Evoenergy has an information sharing protocol that explains how access to ring-fenced information is facilitated.

 Please click on the link below to see the information sharing protocol.